ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 {% include ClickTabMap.html %}

+The dayly distributions of the accidents are quite similar for the different districts.
 The distribution of the accidents are quite similar for the different districts.
 There are most accidents at day-time with peaks at 8-9 o'clock and 16-17 o'clock - typical rush hour.
+Some districts

  The yearly trend is seen to increase for districts and decrease for others.

+ ## Exploring the schools
+ {% include Dist18.html %}